 IX.
 Resource Planning: Personnel, Technology, Facilities, and Budget Faculty 1.
 How does your PT/FT ratio impact the program?
 Will require a FT Faculty in next year.
 2. What staffing needs do you anticipate over the next four years.
 (Consider: retirements , PDL , reassigned time , turnover , growth or reduction of the program) We anticipate 1 retirement in the next 3 years.
-Math will continue to grow, especially when PSEC opens in 2012.
+Physics will continue to grow, especially when PSEC opens in 2012.
 Classified Staff 3.
 What staffing needs do you anticipate over the next four years.
-(Consider: retirements , PDL , reassigned time , turnover , growth or reduction of the program) Will require additional PT Classified if the number of sections increase and level of support in PSME Center.
+(Consider: retirements , PDL , reassigned time , turnover , growth or reduction of the program) Will require additional PT Classified Lab Tech if the number of sections increase.
 This will definitely be required in PSEC.
 Need graduate students in PSME Center.
-Estimate is \$20K/year.
+Estimate is \$15K/year.
 Technology and Equipment 4.
 Are the existing equipment and supplies adequate for meeting the needs of the instructional program?
-Hopefully funded in PSEC. - 5600 remodel to support new math learning programs - Each room have laptop computers for each student 5.
-Do you have adequate resources to support ADA needs in your physical and/or online courses and classrooms?
+Hopefully funded in PSEC.
+New 4B lab equipment New equipment so the same lab can be offered in two rooms at the same time.
+Require B-Budget funding for equipment maintenance.
+5. Do you have adequate resources to support ADA needs in your physical and/or online courses and classrooms?
 Yes.
 6. Is the technology used in your distance education courses appropriate to the nature and objectives of your courses?
 Please explain how it is appropriate or what changes are underway to make it appropriate.
 Explain.
-CC Confer and other technologies Technology & Equipment Definitions Non-instructional Equipment and Supplies: includes equipment for "office use" that is non-instructional and that is not used in a lab or classroom - it includes non-programmatic equipment for individual instructors and staff, such as a desktop computer for office use.
-Desktop technology (computers, printers, scanners, faxes) and software requests are processed through your Dean or Director.
-Need a PDF scanner .
+NA Technology &amp; Equipment Definitions • Non-instructional Equipment and Supplies: includes equipment for "office use" that is non-instructional and that is not used in a lab or classroom - it includes non-programmatic equipment for individual instructors and staff, such as a desktop computer for office use.
+Desktop technology (computers, printers, scanners, faxes) and software requests are processed through your Dean or Director. • Need a PDF scanner .